-If a participant has started any type of program to meet the pre-surgery criteria outlined below with an out-of-network provider (including a facility), those services will NOT be considered part of the Plan's mandatory prior authorization requirements.
-For the Plan to consider bariatric surgery a covered benefit; participants will have to begin the prior authorization process again with the appropriate providers.
+If a participant has started any type of program to meet the pre-surgery criteria outlined below with an out-of-network provider (including a facility), those services will NOT be considered part of the Plan's mandatory prior-authorization requirements.
+For the Plan to consider a participant's bariatric surgery a covered benefit; they will have to begin the prior-authorization process again with the appropriate providers.